-In the current implementation of WRF-Hydro with the Noah land surface model, there are four soil layers.
+In the current default implementation of WRF-Hydro with the Noah and NoaMP land surface models, there are four soil layers.
 The depth of the soil layers in WRF-Hydro can be manually specified in the model namelist file under the 'ZSOIL' variable.
 Users must be aware that, in the present version of WRF-Hydro, total soil column depth and individual soil layer thicknesses are constant throughout the entire model domain.
-Future versions will attempt to relax this constraint.

-However, the model is capable of using a different distribution of soil column layer depths and these simply need to be specified in the model namelist file.
+Future versions under development are relaxing this constraint.owever, the model is capable of using a different distribution of soil column layer depths and these simply need to be specified in the model namelist file.
 Assuming a 2 m soil profile the soil layer depths (and associated water table depths) are: